 You can also scroll down the bottom and use the “Searches related to” area:

-Remember, we are trying to find things that people generally associate with and search information about when understanding how we can comprehensively cover a topic (and get our LSI keywords into our content).
+Remember, we are trying to find things that people generally associate with and search for information about when understanding how we can comprehensively cover a topic (and get our LSI keywords into our content).

-Using competitors to find LSI keywords is an amazing “seo hack”.
+Using competitors to find LSI keywords is an amazing “SEO hack”.

 You are basically relying on the fact that Google already trusts the people on Page 1 – so why not reverse engineer their success?

 It works like magic in SEO (and most things digital marketing as well).